-Although Amex knew the dangers of asbestos, they continued to use it right up until the Environmental Protection Agency (EPA) placed strict regulations on it in the late 1970s.
-Consequently, numerous people have developed deadly asbestos illnesses due to Amex’s negligence.
+Although the Amatex Corporation reportedly knew the dangers of asbestos, the company continued to use it right up until the Environmental Protection Agency (EPA) placed strict regulations on it in the late 1970s.
+Consequently, numerous people have developed deadly asbestos illnesses.

 If you or a loved one were diagnosed with mesothelioma or any other illness due to asbestos exposure, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Free Financial Compensation Packet

 - Info on law firms that will recover your highest compensation

 - Learn how to get paid in 90 days

 - File for your share of $30 billion in trust funds

 Established as the American Asbestos Textile Corp. in the 1950s, Amatex started out as a textile manufacturer in Norristown, Pennsylvania.

 Most of the company’s products were made to resist hot temperatures and fire, including insulation, ropes, gaskets, wicks, and cloth.

 In order to make their products fire and heat-resistant, Amatex used asbestos since it was affordable and easy to mix into materials.